lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 -   `Context Broker`: An endpoint of a context broker
 -   `ServicePath`: FIWARE Service Path
 -   `Action type`: `read`
--   `Entity id`: Entity id to be read an attribute
+-   `Entity id`: Id of an entity containing an attribute to be read
--   `Entity type`: Entity type to be read an attribute
+-   `Entity type`: Type of an entity containing an attribute to be read
--   `Attribute name`: Attribute name to be read an attribute
+-   `Attribute name`: Attribute name of an attribute to be read
 -   `Metadata`: List of metadata names
 -   `Skip forwarding`: If true, Context Broker skips forwarding to Context Providers